Silver Lake Specialty

 3900 Sunset Blvd., Silver Lake

-LA has plenty of places that can keep caffeine cravings in check, but that doesn’t mean we weren’t psyched when NYC staple La Colombe finally made it west.
-Occupying what used to be Café Casbah at Sunset Junction, the space has been completely reimagined.
-The café is book-ended by two open-air areas—the back is sheltered and quiet for those looking to settle in for the long haul.
-The front overlooks the main drag and is filled with tree-trunk-like stools and tables perfect for people watching.
+LA has plenty of places that can keep caffeine cravings in check, but that doesn’t mean we weren’t psyched when Philly staple La Colombe finally made it west.
+It occupies what used to be Café Casbah at Sunset Junction, but the space has been completely reimagined.
+The café is bookended by two open-air areas—the back is sheltered and quiet for those looking to settle in for the long haul.
+The front overlooks the main drag and is filled with tree-trunk-like stools and tables perfect for people-watching.
 Breaking the LA trend of serving everything in some kind of ceramic, the coffee is served in porcelain cups and saucers.
-If you’re in a rush, the New York transplant has you covered: The fridge inside is packed with coldpress.
+If you’re in a rush, the East Coast transplant has you covered: The fridge inside is packed with cold-press.

 1636 Silver Lake Blvd., Silver Lake